riscv-steel/riscv-steel/docs/source/core.md

 - the program counter is set to the value of the **mtvec** CSR.

-- the **mcause** CSR is set to a value encoding the type of the interrupt.
+- the **mcause** CSR is set to a value encoding the type of the interrupt (see [Table 2](#table-2) above).

-- the global interrupt enable bit **mstatus.mie** is set to logic `LOW`, disabling new interrupts.
+- the current value of the global interrupt enable bit **mstatus.mie** is saved in **mstatus.mpie** (prior interrupt enable bit).

-- the prior interrupt enable bit **mstatus.mpie** is set to logic `HIGH`.
+- **mstatus.mie** is set to logic `LOW`, disabling new interrupts in case they were enabled.

-- the corresponding response signal (**irq_\*_response**) is set to logic `HIGH` for one clock cycle.
+- if the trap was caused by an interrupt, the corresponding response signal (**irq_\*_response**) is set to logic `HIGH` for one clock cycle.

-The **mtvec** CSR is set by software to the address of an interrupt handler routine, so the core branches from normal execution and starts the execution of the interrupt handler.
+The **mtvec** CSR is set by software to the address of a trap handler routine, so the core branches from normal execution and starts the execution of the trap handler.

-The **mret** instruction is used by software to return from the interrupt handler.
+The **mret** instruction is used by software to return from the trap handler.
 When this instruction is executed the core proceeds as follows:

 - the program counter is set to the value of the **mepc** CSR.

 - the global interrupt enable bit **mstatus.mie** receives the value saved in the **mstatus.mpie** bit.

 - the prior interrupt enable bit **mstatus.mpie** is set to logic `LOW`.

-The value in the **mepc** register is the address of the instruction aborted by the interrupt, so normal execution is resumed.
+The value in the **mepc** register holds the address of the instruction aborted when the trap was taken, so normal execution is resumed.

 ## Real time clock